 The CPs are strategically placed, requiring riders to carefully plan their own routes between them.
 Each CP is staffed by volunteers and features a short mandatory parcours.
 After passing through the final CP, riders will return to The Netherlands to follow a final fixed route back to Utrecht.

-Utrecht Ultra XL is for riders seeking a more challenging course, with double the climbing compared to its sister race.
+Utrecht Ultra XL is for riders seeking a more challenging course, with more than double the climbing compared to its sister race.
 Once again, the race offers a mix of free and fixed route, taking riders even further into mountainous terrain.